The ABCs of the transformation of Rio de Janeiro*, prepared in English with foreign journalists in mind

 Health This, together with education, is one of Rio’s biggest challenges.
 Since 2007, the state has created 29 UPAs, or emergency care health clinics, in greater Rio.
 The city operates 71 Family Clinics, focusing on preventive health care.
 Corruption is a concern in the purchase of hospital supplies, as is the opening of new health centers sufficient to serve populations where sub-par centers have been shut down.

-Homicides The rate began rising again in mid-2013, but the state public security secretariat of Rio, with its pacification policy, had reduced murders from a yearly rate of 50.3 per 100,000 residents in the metropolitan area in 2006 to 24 per 100,000 residents in 2012.
+Homicides The rate began rising again in mid-2013 and dipped back down in 2015, but the state public security secretariat of Rio, with its pacification policy, had reduced murders from a yearly rate of 50.3 per 100,000 residents in the metropolitan area in 2006 to 24 per 100,000 residents in 2012.
 Until recently, many homicides were carried out by police, claiming self-defense.
 Better training and greater accountability have improved such numbers (though an increase in the number of missing persons has raised doubts among some researchers).
 Approaches to reducing homicide is one of the main public conversations in the city.
 Since 2009, police accountability has increased and different police forces have been working together under a performance-based bonus system.

 Housing See Minha Casa, Minha Vida.

-Income assistance The 2014 minimum monthly wage is R$ 724.
-Families with income below R$ 70 per person, per month, are eligible for a monthly cash stipend under the federal Bolsa Familia program.
+Income assistance The 2015 minimum monthly wage is R$ 274.
+Families with income below R$154 per person, per month, are eligible for a monthly cash stipend under the federal Bolsa Familia program.
 Rio de Janeiro municipal and state cash transfer programs complement the federal one.
-Income transfers and real minimum wage increases have helped to fuel Rio’s economic growth and the widen the socioeconomic pyramid, but less so in Rio than in other parts of Brazil.
-Economists say the skew is due to scarce labor (and high wages) in the areas of oil and gas production, key to the state’s economy.
 Households making up to three times the minimum wage are eligible for either technical assistance on the construction of their homes or public housing under the federal Minha Casa, Minha Vida program.

 Infrastructure Visitors to Rio quickly observe that traffic is atrocious, the internet is slow, cell phones are expensive, public transportation is still inadequate despite investment, and sanitation and drainage are highly problematic.
 This is the legacy of almost fifty years of decadence and neglect, and a long-term village mentality.
 Much has changed, and much remains to be done.
 This was the focus of the 2013 street protests.